-Services) Regulations 2004 ("DM Regulations").
-The DM Regulations apply to, inter alia, credit agreements entered into on or after 15 February 2005 by means of distance communication (i.e., without any substantive simultaneous physical presence of the originator (or an agent of the originator) and the borrower).
+The Distance Marketing of Financial Services Directive was implemented in Ireland by way of the DM Regulations.
+The DM Regulations apply to, inter alia, credit agreements entered into on or after 31 October 2014 by means of distance communication (i.e., without any substantive simultaneous physical presence of the originator, (or an agent of the originator) and the borrower).